notkingsley/vanity/README.md

 - Distribution/Clustering (this is the fun part)

 I imagine the biggest challenge by far will come in ensuring consistency of transactions (or locks) across the distributed system. *How is locking to be implemented over a distributed system* for example.
-In truth, I do not know, but I'm **really** looking forward to finding out.
+In truth, I do not know, but I'm REALLY looking forward to finding out.

 Of course, all that doesn't include actually implementing the data structures themselves, which is a whole other challenge.